Secure Boot is a feature for ensuring only your code can run on the chip. Data loaded from flash is verified on each reset.

 However, an alternative mode Secure Boot: Reflashable is also available.
 This mode allows you to supply a binary key file that is used for the secure bootloader key.
 As you have the key file, you can generate new bootloader images and secure boot digests for them.

-In the esp-idf build process, this 256-bit key file is derived from the app signing key generated during the generate_signing_key step above.
-The private key’s SHA-256 digest is used as the secure bootloader key (as-is for Coding Scheme None, or truncate to 192 bytes for 3/4 Encoding).
+In the esp-idf build process, this 256-bit key file is derived from the ECDSA app signing key generated by the user (see the Generating Secure Boot Signing Key step below).
+This private key’s SHA-256 digest is used as the secure bootloader key in efuse (as-is for Coding Scheme None, or truncate to 192 bytes for 3/4 Encoding).
 This is a convenience so you only need to generate/protect a single private key.

 Although it’s possible, we strongly recommend not generating one secure boot key and flashing it to every device in a production environment.
 The “One-Time Flash” option is recommended for production environments.